radar/guides/patterns.md

     gem 'library', '>= 2.2.0'

 This is an "optimistic" version constraint.
-It's saying that all changes from 2.x on *will* work with my software, but this is usually not the case (see version 3.0.0!)
+It's saying that all changes from 2.x on *will* work with my software, but for version 3.0.0 this will not be true.

 The alternative here is to be "pessimistic".
-This explictly excludes the version that might break your code.
+This explicitly excludes the version that might break your code.

     # gemspec
     spec.add_runtime_dependency 'library',